China Launches Three New Satellites Into Space - UrduPoint

 China Launches Three New Satellites Into Space

-BEIJING, (UrduPoint / Pakistan Point News - 14th Jan, 2023 ) :China on Friday launched a Long March-2D carrier rocket, placing three satellites in space.
+JIUQUAN, (UrduPoint / Pakistan Point News - 15th Jan, 2023 ) :China on Friday launched a Long March-2D carrier rocket, placing three satellites in space.

 The rocket blasted off at 3 p.m.
 (Beijing Time) from the Jiuquan Satellite Launch Center in northwest China and sent the satellites Yaogan-37, Shiyan-22A, and Shiyan-22B into preset orbit.